heibochu/Coursera_Getting_and_Cleaning_Data---Peer-Assessment-1/CodeBook.md

 As the data sets do not have parent - foreign keys linking them together, the raw data is assumed to be ordered correctly as is (ie., x data, y data, and subject data are all matched correctly in their raw form).

-Measurements found within the x data is in units of triaxial angular velocity.
+Measurements found within the x data are in units of triaxial angular velocity and triaxial acceleration.

 ### Step 1 - Merges the training and the test sets to create one data set.
 ===========